Coldcard/firmware/releases/Next-ChangeLog.md

 # Change Log

-This lists the changes in the most recent firmware, for each hardware platform.
+This lists the new changes that have not yet been published in a normal release.

 # Shared Improvements - Both Mk4 and Q

-- Bugfix: Migrate already saved multisig wallet derivation paths from "'" to "h".
-- Bugfix: Reload trick pins before checking for active duress wallet.

 # Mk4 Specific Changes

 ## 5.3.1 - 2024-05-09

-- none
+- none, just above fixes

 # Q Specific Changes

 ## 1.2.1Q - 2024-05-09

-- none
+- none, just above fixes